 Planning and preparation are essential for success in BIS 401.
 Start early and take advantage of these available resources:

-- ASU Changemaker Central—Locations on all four campuses if you are interested in nonprofit sector:
+- ASU Changemaker Central—Locations on all four campuses if you are interested in nonprofit sector or community engagement:

 Changemaker Central @ ASU

 - Study Abroad—Find out about upcoming summer options for doing BIS 401 abroad.